AliyunContainerService/pouch/docs/features/pouch_with_runV.md

 ## Conclusion

-Pouch brings a common way to provide hypervisor-based containers.
-With pouch, users can take advantages of both hypervisor-based containers and LXC-based containers according to specific scenario.
+PouchContainer brings a common way to provide hypervisor-based containers.
+With PouchContainer, users can take advantages of both hypervisor-based containers and LXC-based containers according to specific scenario.